 The height of an Ionic structure is divided into five parts.
 The column, including the capital, should take up 4/5ths of the total height.
 The remaining fifth is comprised of the structure’s roof, made up of an ‘architrave,’ ‘frieze,’ and ‘cornice.’
 And this is all topped with a triangular ‘pediment.’

 Garni Temple appears to be in good condition today, and that’s largely thanks to reconstruction efforts which took place in the 19th and 20th centuries.
-Looking closely, you can see the different colors of the stone.
+Looking closely, you’ll see the variations in the color of the stones, revealing which pieces are newer.

 Notably, centuries before this temple was even built, the land was conquered by Yerevan’s founder, King Argishti I of Urartu.
 And a cuneiform inscription from the 8th century BC was discovered at the site which praises the ancient god Khaldi!